Quantitative Aptitude

 Quantitative Aptitude by the ‘Basics in Maths’ team.
 These notes to do help the students with any Competitive Exam.

-These notes cover all the topics covered in any Competitive Exam syllabus and include plenty of formulae and concept to help you solve all the Competitive examinations.
+These notes cover all the topics covered in any Competitive Exam syllabus and include plenty of formulae and concepts to help you solve all the Competitive examinations.

 Number: A number is a mathematical object used to count and measure.1,2,3……. etc.